 Should you experience an issue during your exam, you must report this to Pearson VUE via the greeter or invigilator on the day of your exam.
 If you are unable to contact them, you should contact Pearson VUE to report the issue and ensure it has been logged.
-If you feel the issue you experienced has impacted your exam performance, you can apply for special consideration.
+If you feel the issue you experienced has impacted your exam performance, you can apply for exam disruption appeal.
 For your application to be considered, you must email it to firstname.lastname@example.org with any supporting evidence within seven days of your exam.
-For example, if your exam is on Monday you will have until 23:59 the following Monday to submit your special consideration application.
+For example, if your exam is on Monday you will have until 23:59 the following Monday to submit your exam disruption appeal application.